Monday, December 4, 2023

 Materials

-base fabric for front and back coverscraps for the back cover pocket
+base fabric for front and back cover

 8 strips of fabric for main cover (or use jelly roll)